Matthew 10:28: Analysis

-It is pointed out by Witham and others that people, in general, are afraid of prison, "but they are not afraid of hell fire.
+It is pointed out by Robert Witham and others that people, in general, are afraid of prison, "but they are not afraid of hell fire.
 Most people fear temporal punishments, but do not think twice of the torments of eternal fire," that never dies (cf. Isaiah 66:24.
 This follows up the previous verses where Jesus bids his disciples not to fear calumnies, and here not even to fear death.